-We are a school-affiliated early learning program for 3, 4 & 5 year olds, which provides a positive atmosphere, to facilitate the social, emotional, character, intellectual and physical growth and to develop early math and literacy skills, incorporating rhythm, movement and art skills and building personal relationships that provide opportunity for future growth.
+We are a school-affiliated early learning program for 3, 4 & 5 year olds.
+We provide a positive atmosphere to facilitate the social, emotional, character, intellectual and physical growth and develop early math and literacy skills, incorporating rhythm, movement and art skills.
+We build personal relationships that provide opportunity for future growth.
 The classes we offer are: